Liberal arts & fine arts —a match made in heaven.

 The College celebrates the Divine Liturgy with all due splendor.
 Part of this effort naturally includes the cultivation of the “treasury of sacred music” whose integral parts include Gregorian chant and the sacred vocal polyphony of great Catholic masters such as Palestrina, Victoria, and Josquin des Prez.
 This sacred music is performed by students who sing in the Christendom Choir and Schola Gregoriana.

 By participation in a Mass so ornamented and elevating, the Christendom student is able to experience Catholic culture at its best.
-No other Catholic college in America offers a program even remotely approaching this unique initiative.

 Christendom students are very musically talented, and as such, the College is always happy to provide a forum for them to express their God-given talents at venues such as: